EnderCommunity/Universal-Accounts-System/README.md

 > 1. User must enter username (/user/login)
 > 2. User must enter password (/user/login/password)
 > 3. User must complete the two factor authentication process (if it's set up) (/user/challenge)
-> 4. User will be promted to authenticate the device for settings modification as a trusted device (If the user doesn't choose to mark the device as trusted, they will be unable to change their settings on that device without password confirmation)
+> 4. User will be prompted to authenticate the device for settings modification as a trusted device (If the user doesn't choose to mark the device as trusted, they will be unable to change their settings on that device without password confirmation)
 >
 > New service access/signup prompt (trusted devices):
 >